puffyCid/artemis-api/artemis-docs/docs/Intro/README.md

-If you looking are for free and open-source forensic tool to add to your forensic toolkit or to casually review forensic data or compare the results of other forensic tools then artemis is a great option.
+If you looking are for free and open-source forensic tool to add to your forensic toolkit or to casually review forensic data or compare the results of other forensic tools then artemis is a great option!

-Over time as artemis matures, bugs are found and fixed, and feeback is given this statement will be updated when artemis ready to lead real world investigations.

 # artemis vs artemis-core